google/WebFundamentals/src/content/en/updates/2011/09/New-Game-Conference-for-HTML5-Game-Developers-Coupon.md

 </p>

 <p>
 You don't build games?
-You'll learn mad Canvas, WebGL, performance, and JavaScript skillz at New Game.
+You'll learn mad Canvas, WebGL, performance, and JavaScript skills at New Game.
 Nothing pushing the limits of a platform like video games.
 </p>

 <p>